isomerpages/mlaw-marketingshopfront/_about-singapore/2-our-legal-system.md

 ---
-title: Legal System
+title: Our Legal System
-permalink: /about-singapore/legal-system/
+permalink: /about-singapore/our-legal-system/
-third_nav_title: Legal System
+third_nav_title: Our Legal System
 accordion:

   - title: The Founding of Singapore and The First Charter of Justice Singapore